RAD750/tracer/README.md

 The Tracer uses an [8P8C][] connector (the same physical type of connector as RJ-45 Ethernet cables, but very much not an Ethernet connection).

+*WARNING*: some solar charge controllers, while having an 8P8C connector, use a different pinout, protocol and interface (RS485).
+These programs won't work!

 Pinout
 ------